 We start to assemble but fail miserably.
 We are stuck with the dilemma of wanting to test the product as soon as possible and the fear of committing errors and ruining it.
 Now hours have passed, and you are still trying to decipher a piece of paper that has illustrations of parts you can’t even distinguish between one another.

-And here comes your savior, a knight in shining armor, a 3D manual.
-Your product is in front of you looking as close to its real form as possible with a step-by-step demonstration of how to build it.
+Imagine your product is in front of you looking as close to its real form as possible with a step-by-step demonstration of how to build it.

 Educating your customers on how to assemble, use, maintain, and repair your product is crucial.
 However, the traditional way of providing this support is obsolete.